grantj-re3/HandyOtherDoco/COVID-19/README_AstraZeneca_Vaccine.md

 To me, the big vaccine (life or death) questions are:

 - Were corners cut during rapid approval process for AstraZeneca (or Pfizer) vaccine?
-- What is the level of risk for over 50s taking AstraZeneca?
+- What is the risk of blood clots for over 50s taking AstraZeneca?

 Less important (because it is not a question of life or death) is: